Sarah Edwards | January 06, 2023

 To begin your settlement process, determine how much you can afford to pay Capital One.
 Remember that Capital One may reject your offer if it’s too low.
 The bank might decide that a judgment will allow it to collect more money.

-An offer of at least 60% of the value of your debt obligation should convince Capital One that you’re serious about settling.
-For instance, if your outstanding obligation is $2,000, you could offer Capital One a lump-sum settlement of $1,200, or 60% of the total debt.
+Your offer should be realistic and fair.
+It should convince Capital One that you’re serious about settling.
+For instance, if your outstanding obligation is $2,000, you might offer Capital One a lump-sum settlement of $1,200, or 60% of the total debt.

 Send an initial offer to start the debt settlement negotiation process.
 In your offer, you might say something like: